Jonathan Goldstein (filmmaker): Career

 Finding the legal profession less than fulfilling, he moved to Los Angeles in 1998 to pursue a career in comedy writing.
-Shortly thereafter, he began writing for network television comedies and eventually films.
+Shortly thereafter, he began writing for network television comedies, including The PJs starring Eddie Murphy, The Geena Davis Show, Good Morning Miami, Four Kings, and The New Adventures of Old Christine.

 In 2007, in collaboration with his writing partner, John Francis Daley, Goldstein sold his first film script, The $40,000 Man, to New Line Cinema.
 Since that first sale, Goldstein and Daley have been engaged on a number of other feature projects, including Hours of Fun, The Incredible Burt Wonderstone, starring Steve Carell and Jim Carrey, Cal of the Wild for Steven Spielberg and DreamWorks, and an adaptation of the documentary Of All the Things for Warner Bros.
 Pictures, also with Steve Carell set to play the lead.

-New Line's Horrible Bosses was released on July 8, 2011, and has made over $200 million in worldwide box office.
+New Line's Horrible Bosses was released on July 8, 2011, and made over $200 million in worldwide box office.
 In 2009, the team were hired to rewrite the sequel to the animated film, Cloudy with a Chance of Meatballs.

 Goldstein and Daley co-wrote and directed their script for Vacation, a follow-up to the 1983 comedy film National Lampoon's Vacation.
 Ed Helms played the adult Rusty Griswold.
 The film grossed $104 million in worldwide box office off a budget of $32 million.
+They were co-story writers for Horrible Bosses 2 (2014).

 Goldstein and Daley wrote the screenplay for the 2017 film Spider-Man: Homecoming, and were both considered to direct before Jon Watts was hired.